glacier-modding/glaciermodding.org/docs/npc_swap_tutorial.md

 }
 ```

-Save the manifest.json file, and open up SMF's Mod Manager, which can be accessed at either `\HITMAN 3\Simple Mod Framework\Mod Manager.cmd` or `\HITMAN 3\Simple Mod Framework\Load Order Manager\Load Order Manager.exe`.
+Save the manifest.json file, and open up SMF's Mod Manager, which can be accessed at either `\HITMAN 3\Simple Mod Framework\Mod Manager.cmd` or `\HITMAN 3\Simple Mod Framework\Mod Manager\Mod Manager.exe`.
 If your `manifest.json` was set up correctly, you should see your mod listed in the Available Mods section on the left.
 If it's missing, there must be an issue with your `manifest.json`, so you would need to go back and compare with either the included manifest example, or Realistic AI's `manifest.json`.

 If your mod appears on the list, all you need to do is click the "Enable" button next to it, and then the "Apply Enabled Mods" button at the top.
 This will deploy your mod, and any other mods you have enabled.
 The only thing left to do is launch Hitman 3, and load into a level with 47's Signature Suit.
 If you've done everything correctly, Silvio Caruso will be in 47's place.